telerik/blazor-docs/getting-started/what-you-need.md

 You can get the private Telerik UI for Blazor packages in four ways:

-* [Private Telerik NuGet source]({%slug installation/nuget%}).
+* [Telerik NuGet package source]({%slug installation/nuget%}).
 This is usually the most convenient option, and your NuGet client will notify you about new component versions.
 The other options below can be useful as an emergency alternative, or in environments with restricted Internet connection.
 * [Automated installer]({%slug installation/msi%})
 * [ZIP archive]({%slug installation/zip%})
 * As standalone `.nupkg` files.
 To use them, follow the instructions at [ZIP archive]({%slug installation/zip%}), but download the `.nupkg` files instead.